 Board Members

-Gloria Snyder, a member at large, was a founding member of Friends of Kealia Pond in 2012 and is currently manager of the Nature Store at the Visitor Center.
+Gloria was a founding member of Friends of Kealia Pond in 2012 and is currently manager of the Nature Store at the Visitor Center.
 She retired as a tactical planner from US West Communication and has lived on Maui since 1999.
 She founded and was president of Friends of the Hawaiian Islands Humpback Whale National Marine Sanctuary from 2002–2012 and was a founding member of Mana‘olana Pink Paddlers, and president of their board of directors from 2010–2013.

 Website Photos by Bruce Butler and Lourdes Venard